ggold7046/pytorch/README.md

 **CUDA based build**

-In this mode PyTorch computations will leverage your GPU via CUDA for faster number crunching
+In this mode, PyTorch computations will leverage your GPU via CUDA for faster number crunching

 [NVTX](https://docs.nvidia.com/gameworks/content/gameworkslibrary/nvtx/nvidia_tools_extension_library_nvtx.htm) is needed to build Pytorch with CUDA.
-NVTX is a part of CUDA distributive, where it is called "Nsight Compute".
+NVTX is a part of the CUDA distribution, where it is called "Nsight Compute".
 To install it onto an already installed CUDA run CUDA installation once again and check the corresponding checkbox.
 Make sure that CUDA with Nsight Compute is installed after Visual Studio.

 Currently, VS 2017 / 2019, and Ninja are supported as the generator of CMake.
-If `ninja.exe` is detected in `PATH`, then Ninja will be used as the default generator, otherwise, it will use VS 2017 / 2019.
+If `ninja.exe` is detected in the `PATH`, then Ninja will be used as the default generator, otherwise, it will use VS 2017 / 2019.
 <br/> If Ninja is selected as the generator, the latest MSVC will get selected as the underlying toolchain.

 Additional libraries such as [Magma](https://developer.nvidia.com/magma), [oneDNN, a.k.a MKLDNN or DNNL](https://github.com/oneapi-src/oneDNN), and [Sccache](https://github.com/mozilla/sccache) are often needed.
 Please refer to the [installation-helper](https://github.com/pytorch/pytorch/tree/master/.jenkins/pytorch/win-test-helpers/installation-helpers) to install them.

-You can refer to the [build_pytorch.bat](https://github.com/pytorch/pytorch/blob/master/.jenkins/pytorch/win-test-helpers/build_pytorch.bat) script for some other environment variables configurations
+You can refer to the [build_pytorch.bat](https://github.com/pytorch/pytorch/blob/master/.jenkins/pytorch/win-test-helpers/build_pytorch.bat) script for some other environment variable configurations

 ```cmd